JG-KB/ai-case-study/README.md

 **Business Impact:**
 OpenAI Five achieved global recognition when it defeated top-tier professional Dota 2 teams, showcasing the practical potential of AI in complex, real-time environments.
 This success solidified OpenAI's reputation as a leader in AI research and attracted further investment and partnerships, particularly with Microsoft.
+> "By defeating the Dota 2 world champion (Team OG), OpenAI Five demonstrates that self-play reinforcement learning can achieve superhuman performance on a difficult task."
+> – *Dota 2 with Large Scale Deep Reinforcement Learning*

 **Core Metrics:**
 - **Win Rate:** OpenAI Five achieved an impressive win rate against both amateur and professional human players, with its most notable victory being against the reigning Dota 2 world champions, OG.